shahid-soc/Verilog-projects/README.md

 # Verilog-projects
-small but tricky practice verilog codes to learn digital design
+small but tricky practice verilog codes to learn digital design.
+Codes will be added soon.